 \subsection{Semi-infinite Graphene with Zig-Zag Edges}

-Both the resonances and Huckel theoretic approaches seemingly become somewhat more involved, because of the extended size of the system \cite{kleinbyt}.
-Nevertheless each approach can be applied to yield much the same prediction, that unpaired (or nonbonding), electron density occurs localized along the zig-zag edge to the extent, that there is 1/3 of an unpaired (or slightly occupied MO) electron per unit cell on the edge.
-Moreover while all these unpaired electrons exhibit an exponential density of fall from the edge, the unpaired spin density for different electrons (for nonbonding MOs) have a range of penetration into the bulk of the graphene and thereby facilitate ferromagnetic coupling amongst this nominally unpaired spins.
-Indeed less complete observations of all of this were made by resonance-theoretical studies \cite{seitzRes} and MO-theoretic \cite {steinMO, fujitaMO}.
-More comprehensive tight binding computations \cite{tb1,tb2,tb3} and some experimental results \cite{exp1, exp2} further support this picture.
-The resonance theoretic arguments indeed lead to the general prediction that the number of unpaired electrons per unit cell of edge is $u=|(n_{1\star}+2n_{2\star})-(n_{1\circ}+2n_{2\circ})|/3$ where $n_{d\star}$ and $n_{d\circ}$ are the numbers of degree $d$ "starred" or "unstarred" sites per unit cell of edge, respectively.
+Both the resonance and H\"uckel theoretical approaches seemingly become somewhat more involved, because of the extended size of the system.
+Nevertheless, each approach\cite{kleinbyt} can be applied to yield much the same prediction: unpaired (or nonbonding), electron density occurs localized along the zig-zag edge to the extent that there is 1/3 of an unpaired (or singly occupied MO) electron per unit cell of edge.
+Moreover, while all these unpaired electrons exhibit an exponential density decay away from the edge, the unpaired spin density for different electrons (for nonbonding MOs) have a varying range of penetrations into the bulk of the graphene and thereby are not mutually back Fourier transformable to longitudinally localized orbitals.
+As such, these mutually orthogonal band MOs have extensive differential overlap and ferromagnetic coupling amongst these nominally unpaired spins.
+Observations supporting all of this were made by both resonance-theoretic \cite{seitzRes} and MO-theoretic studies\cite {steinMO, fujitaMO}.
+More comprehensive tight-binding computations \cite{tb1,tb2,tb3} and some experimental results \cite{exp1, exp2} further support this picture.
+The resonance-theoretic arguments indeed predict that for a general (translationally symmetric) edge the number of unpaired electrons per unit cell of edge is $u=|(n_{1\star}+2n_{2\star})-(n_{1\circ}+2n_{2\circ})|/3$ where $n_{d\star}$ and $n_{d\circ}$ are the respective numbers of degree $d$ "starred" or "unstarred" sites per unit cell of edge.

-The overall result then is that there are edges-localized LUMOs near the edge to accept electrons donated from nearby Li atoms, again above or below the graphene plane.
-In addition to the edge-localized nonbonding MOs it is well known \cite{kleinbyt} that bulk graphene has bulk orbitals at and near the Fermi level, through a rather low density of then because of their localization at the apex of a Dirac cone.
-Thus Li atoms should stick to the bulk surface of graphene, albeit either less tightly if at the same inter-Li spacings as at the edge, or else at a lesser density (i.e. a larger inter-Li spacing) if at the same strength of binding as at the edge.
+The overall result then is that there are edge-localized LUMOs to accept electrons donated from nearby Li atoms, again above or below the graphene plane.
+In addition to the edge-localized nonbonding MOs it is well known \cite{kleinbyt} that bulk graphene has bulk bend orbitals at and near the Fermi level, through a rather low density of them at the apex of a Dirac cone.
+Thus, Li atoms should stick to the bulk surface of graphene, albeit either less tightly if at the same inter-Li spacings as at the edge, or else at a lesser density (i.e. a larger inter-Li spacing) if at the same strength of binding as at the edge.